Touchstone Communities, Inc. is committed to protecting your privacy. More about a HIPAA breach notice. Learn More

-Medicare Part A covers skilled nursing facilities and home health care.
-It’s important to note that Medicare Part A only covers skilled nursing services, and not personal care.
-On the Medicare website, they call personal care “custodial care.”
+This covers skilled nursing facilities and home health care.
+It’s important to note that Medicare Part A only covers skilled nursing services and not personal care.
+On their website, they call personal care “custodial care.”
 This includes bathing, dressing, eating, and other activities of daily living.

-There are also requirements you have to meet to be eligible for Medicare to cover skilled nursing care:
+There are also requirements you have to meet to be eligible for coverage for skilled nursing care:

-• You need skilled nursing services for a medical condition that was hospital related or started while you received care in the skilled nursing facility for a hospital-related medical condition.
+- Require skilled nursing services for a medical condition that was hospital-related or started while you received care in the skilled nursing facility for a hospital-related medical condition.

 What about skilled nursing facilities?
 What do they offer?
-Most offer semi-private rooms, meals, skilled nursing care, physical and occupational therapy, speech-language pathology services, medical social services, medications, medical supplies and equipment used in the facility, ambulance transportation, and dietary counseling (all of which are covered by Medicare Part A.)
+Most offer semi-private rooms, meals, skilled nursing care, physical and occupational therapy, speech-language pathology services, medical social services, medications, medical supplies and equipment, ambulance transportation, and dietary counseling (all of which are covered by Medicare Part A.)

-Another thing we’d like to point out about Medicare Part A is how the benefit period works.
+Another thing we’d like to point out is how the benefit period works.
 For days 1-20, you pay $0.
-For days 21-100, you pay $167.50 coinsurance per day of each benefit period.
-For days 101 and beyond, you pay all costs.
+Days 21-100, you pay $167.50 coinsurance per day of each benefit period.
+Days 101 and beyond, you pay all costs.

 Medicare Part B